-With just 5 ingredients and 15 minutes, you can make this Christmas crack toffee.
-Layering salty crackers with sweet toffee and chocolate creates a holiday treat that everyone will love.
+With just 5 ingredients and 15 minutes, this Christmas crack recipe is the best sweet and salty treat made with a layer of saltine crackers, sweet toffee and chocolate!

-I’m super excited to start holiday baking and make some more of this delicious Christmas crack.
-It is one of my favorite Christmas desserts and it only takes about 15 minutes to make!
+This delicious Christmas crack is one of my favorite Christmas desserts at the holidays and it only takes about 15 minutes to make, much easier even than my toffee recipe or toffee cookies.

-- Salty and sweet.
-Two of my favorite flavors come together in a chewy and crunchy treat.
+- Sweet and salty.
+Two of my favorite flavors come together in this chewy and crunchy saltine cracker candy treat.

 Find the full printable recipe with specific measurements below.